 Take the JR Hokuriku Shinkansen from Tokyo to Kurobe Unazuki Onsen (2.5 hours, about 12,000 yen one way, 1 train/hour, covered by the Japan Rail Pass).
 Toyama Chiho Railway trains depart from Shin-Kurobe Station (next to the shinkansen station) to Unazuki Onsen Station (25 minutes, 640 yen, 1-2 departures per hour, not covered by the Japan Rail Pass).
 The sightseeing trains into the Kurobe Gorge depart from a separate railway station, Unazuki Station, a short walk from Unazuki Onsen Station.

-Take an hourly departing JR Thunderbird limited express trains from Osaka or Kyoto to Kanazawa and transfer the JR Hokuriku Shinkansen for Kurobe Unazuki Onsen Station.
-The entire journey takes about three hours, costs about 9,500 yen, and is fully covered by the Japan Rail Pass.
+Take a JR Thunderbird limited express train from Osaka or Kyoto to Tsuruga and transfer to the JR Hokuriku Shinkansen for Kurobe Unazuki Onsen Station (an additional transfer is often required along the way at Kanazawa).
+The entire journey takes around three hours, costs about 11,000 to 12,000 yen, and is fully covered by the Japan Rail Pass.
 Toyama Chiho Railway trains depart from Shin-Kurobe Station (next to the shinkansen station) to Unazuki Onsen Station (25 minutes, 640 yen, 1-2 departures per hour, not covered by the Japan Rail Pass).
 The sightseeing trains into the Kurobe Gorge depart from a separate railway station, Unazuki Station, a short walk from Unazuki Onsen Station.

 Hours and Fees